Brazil national football team: 1914–1929: Early history

-It is generally believed that the inaugural game of the Brazil national football team was a 1914 match between a Rio de Janeiro and São Paulo select team and the English club Exeter City, held in Fluminense's stadium.
-Brazil won 2–0 with goals by Oswaldo Gomes and Osman, though it is claimed that the match was a 3–3 draw.
+Historical records indicate that Brazil's first-ever game was a 1914 match between a Rio de Janeiro and São Paulo select team and the English club Exeter City, held in the stadium of Fluminense FC.
+(Note: Attributed to multiple references:) Brazil won 2–0 with goals by Oswaldo Gomes and Osman Medeiros, (Note: Attributed to multiple references:) though it has also been claimed that the match was a 3–3 draw.
+In 1916, Brazil played its first matches against Chile and Uruguay.